scipopt/gcg/doc/resources/devs/detection/detectors/det-constype.md

 # Constype Detector (will be removed) {#det-constype}

-This detector was replaced by the consclass detector and will be removed in a future version.
+> This detector will be removed in a future version.\n
+> It was replaced by the @ref det-consclass.